suit-wg/information-model/draft-ietf-suit-information-model.md

 ### USER_STORY.OVERRIDE: Override Non-Critical Manifest Elements {#user-story-override}

-As a Network Operator, I would like to be able to override the non-critical information in the manifest so that I can control my devices more precisely.
-The authority to override this information is provided via the installation of a limited trust relationship by another authority.
+As a Device Operator, I would like to be able to override the non-critical information in the manifest so that I can control my devices more precisely.
+The authority to override this information is provided via the installation of a limited trust anchor by another authority.

 Some examples of potentially overridable information:

-* [URIs](#manifest-element-resource-indicator): this allows the Network Operator to direct devices to their own infrastructure in order to reduce network load.
+* [URIs](#manifest-element-resource-indicator): this allows the Device Operator to direct devices to their own infrastructure in order to reduce network load.
-* Conditions: this allows the Network Operator to pose additional constraints on the installation of the manifest.
+* Conditions: this allows the Device Operator to pose additional constraints on the installation of the manifest.
-* [Directives](#manifest-element-additional-install-info): this allows the Network Operator to add more instructions such as time of installation.
+* [Directives](#manifest-element-additional-install-info): this allows the Device Operator to add more instructions such as time of installation.
 * [Processing Steps](#manifest-element-processing-steps): If an intermediary performs an action on behalf of a device, it may need to override the processing steps.
 It is still possible for a device to verify the final content and the result of any processing step that specifies a digest.
 Some processing steps should be non-overridable.

 Satisfied by: [USER_STORY.OVERRIDE](#user-story-override), [REQ.USE.MFST.COMPONENT](#req-use-mfst-component)

 ### USER_STORY.COMPONENT: Component Update {#user-story-component}

-As an Operator, I want to divide my firmware into components, so that I can reduce the size of updates, make different parties responsible for different components, and divide my firmware into frequently updated and infrequently updated components.
+As a Device Operator, I want to divide my firmware into components, so that I can reduce the size of updates, make different parties responsible for different components, and divide my firmware into frequently updated and infrequently updated components.

 Satisfied by: [REQ.USE.MFST.COMPONENT](#req-use-mfst-component)